nikogura/nikogura.com/NikOguraResume.md

 Code works the same locally as it does in the cloud.
 No surprises.
 That's what it's all about.

-## Invented a Signed Binary Tool Distribution and Execution Framework
+## Invented a Self-Updating Signed Binary Tool Distribution and Execution Framework
 It's used for distributing and running signed binaries on user laptops.
 The system works online, and gracefully degrades when offline.

 It builds, tests, publishes, and even updates itself *in flight* when there's a new version available.
 The binaries are signed, so you can verify integrity, trust, etc.  It works so automatically and magically that I had to make sure it couldn't be easily made to do evil.

 When I figure out how to get it to actually *write* it's own new features and fix it's own bugs, I'll have invented SkyNet.

-## Built Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
+## Dreamed Up Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
 Apple Pay and the systems behind activation of every Apple device in the world used it.

 It worked pretty well, here and abroad.
 I don't know how much of it they're still using.